-A. Joseph Warburton holds a shared appointment at Syracuse University, as Associate Professor of Law and Finance at the College of Law and the Whitman School of Management.
+A. Joseph Warburton holds a shared appointment at Syracuse University, as Professor of Law at the College of Law and Professor of Finance at the Whitman School of Management.

-Professor Warburton’s research focuses on corporate finance, corporate governance, financial intermediation, financial regulation, and bankruptcy.
+Professor Warburton’s research focuses on corporate finance, financial regulation, investment management, and bankruptcy & financial distress.
 His research is largely empirical, and focuses on areas where law and finance intersect.

 Prior to his academic career, Professor Warburton was a banking and finance attorney with the Wall Street law firm of Milbank, Tweed, Hadley & McCloy in New York City and with the law firm of Jenner & Block in Chicago.
 Professor Warburton has also served as in-house counsel with Wells Fargo and Global Crossing.
 In all, Professor Warburton has nearly a decade of experience representing major financial institutions and public corporations in complex financing matters.

 Professor Warburton earned a law degree (cum laude) from the University of Michigan Law School and a Ph.D. in finance from the University of Michigan Ross School of Business.
 He also holds a master’s degree in financial economics from the University of London and a master’s degree in government administration from the University of Pennsylvania.
 His A.B. (magna cum laude) is from Brown University.